Training Dataset Dumper Tutorial#

 , we suggest that you download it to eos

-, using wget
+, using curl

 .